Substra/substra-documentation/docs/source/operations/howto/backend-deployment.rst

    | Replace ``PASSWORD`` with the password of the user you want to add.
 It should be at least 20 characters long.
    | Replace ``CHANNEL`` with the name of the channel this user is part of.
 It should match one of the channels defined in your :ref:`Substra Channel configuration <backend-channel-config>`.

 #.
-Optional: Define configuration for inter organization communications.
+Optional: Define configuration for inter organization communication.
    For this you can follow the guide :doc:`connect-organizations`.

 Deploy the Chart